Agile development flow

 To commit to completing work, you need to know how much work a team or individual can finish.

 When you create a team, the admin for the workspace specifies:

 The expected velocity for the team.
 This number can be dynamic over time.

 The capacity per team member

-For details on planning velocity and capacity, see Balance release and sprint workloads.
+For details on planning velocity and capacity, see Manage velocity and capacity.

 Create and update the Backlog